noahehall/multicloud/providers/aws/services/app-integration/stepfunctions.md

 - support event rates greater than 100,000 per second
 - coordinate AWS Lambda function invocations, AWS IoT Rules Engine actions, and Amazon EventBridge events.

+#### Workflow Studio

+- low-code visual workflow designer for Step Functions
+- States Browser: drag n drop onto the convas
+  - Actions Panel: list of AWS apis, each being a task state
+  - Flow Panel: list of flow states
+- canvas panel: visually create a workflow graph
+- inspector panel: configure the workflow
+  - flow mode: properties for each state
+  - definition mode: the states language code
+- info panel: information about a selected API

+### Security

 ## considerations

 ## integrations

 - includes SDK integrations to call over two hundred AWS services

+### IAM

+- step funcs reuqire credentials that AWS can use to authenticate your requests
+- the credentials should have the appropriate policies attached for whatever the step fn does

 ### lambdas